Hisham Matar: Early life and education

 In 1982, Matar's brother Ziad left for boarding school in the Swiss Alps.
-Though Matar desperately wanted to join his brother, he had to wait four more years until he too was sixteen.
+Though Matar desperately wanted to join his brother, he had to wait four more years until he too was 16.
 Because of the continued threats by the Libyan dictatorship against their father (as well as a threat to Ziad's safety while he was studying in Switzerland), however, he could not follow his brother to Switzerland.
 Both boys had to attend the schools under a false identity.
-Matar chose a school in England and enrolled in 1986.
-"I was to pretend that my mother was Egyptian and my father American.
+Matar chose a school in England and enrolled in 1986, and started enjoying school again.
+He said in 2011:I was to pretend that my mother was Egyptian and my father American.
 It was thought that this would explain, to any Arabs in the school, why my Arabic was Egyptian and why my English was American.
 My first name was Bob.
 Ziad chose it because both he and I were fans of Bob Marley and Bob Dylan.
 I was to pretend I was Christian, though not religious.
 I was to try to forget my name.
-If someone called Hisham, I was not to turn." — Hisham Matar, 2011.
-By the time Matar finished his studies, Ziad was a university student in London.
-Matar decided to pursue his studies in architecture, and later received an MA in Design Futures at Goldsmiths, University of London.
+If someone called Hisham, I was not to turn.

+After trying his hand at music and finding that he had no talent for it, Matar studied architecture at Goldsmiths, University of London.

-In 1990, while he was still studying in London, his father Jaballa Matar, was abducted in Cairo.
+In 1990, while he was still studying in London, his father was abducted in Cairo.
 He has been reported missing ever since.
 In 1996, the family received two letters in his father's handwriting stating that he had been kidnapped by the Egyptian secret police, handed over to the Libyan regime, and imprisoned in the notorious Abu Salim prison in the heart of Tripoli.
 The letters were the last sign and only thing they had heard from him or about his whereabouts.
 In 2009, Matar reported that he had received news that his father had been seen alive in 2002, indicating that Jaballa had survived a 1996 massacre of 1200 political prisoners by the Libyan authorities.

-"In March 1990, Egyptian secret service agents abducted my father from his home in Cairo.
-For the first two years they led us to believe that he was being held in Egypt, and told us to keep quiet or else they could not guarantee his safety.
-In 1992 my father managed to smuggle out a letter.
-A few months later my mother held it in her hand.
-His careful handwriting curled tightly on to itself to fit as many words as possible on the single A4 sheet of paper.
-Words with hardly a space between, above or beneath them.
-No margins, they run to the brink." —Hisham Matar, 2010.

-Works

-Hisham Matar has written two novels, two memoirs, and a children's book published in Italian, Il Libro di Dot.
-He has also written several articles, essays and short stories that have been published on various websites.
+Career

+For some years during his 20s, Matar ran his own architectural practice in London.

+He started writing poetry, before moving to prose forms, as he found that his poems were becoming more narrative.
+He left his architectural practice, and worked in a variety of jobs, including acting, stonemasonry, and bookbinding, until his first novel, In the Country of Men was published in 2006.